PTPells/ptpedia/ideas.md

 ###  books
 #### reading
 **[A Handmade Life: In Search of Simplicity](https://www.goodreads.com/work/quotes/742734-a-handmade-life-in-search-of-simplicity)** *by* [Bill Coperwaithe](https://en.wikipedia.org/wiki/William_Coperthwaite)
    ↳ Recommended by [Jeff](http://github.com/jnoh)
+   If I believe William Coperthwaite is right in thinking, "...the chief elements in good design are sensitivity and care..." then are the best products those we design for ourselves?
+For who can we expect to have more sensitivity and awareness of our concerns than ourselves?
+But then again, this assumes that I, we, every individual is aware enough to know who they are, what they want and what they need.
+Maybe that's partly why we've been comfortable "outsourcing" a lot of our design because, for some reason, be it time/energy/vocabulary, we don't see investigating ourselves as a valuable pursuit?

 #### want to read
 + [Economics of Knowledge](https://mitpress.mit.edu/books/economics-knowledge) by Dominique Foray